Dr Anika Molesworth is smashing the status quo and inspiring change for a better future.

 In 2019 she was recognised as a Future Shaper by InStyle and Audi, and a Women of Influence by the Australian Financial Review.

-In 2020, she was awarded the Emily Hensley Award for self-discipline, integrity, compassion and contribution to the wider community.
+In 2020, she was awarded the Emily Hensley Award for self-discipline, integrity, compassion and contribution to the broader community.
 In 2022, she was recognised in the Top 100 Green Power Players and was named Young Conservationist of the Year by Australian Geographic.

 Talking Points